-The diagnosis and management of Crohn disease is multidisciplinary that includes a nurse practitioner, internists, hematologist, gastroenterologist, general surgeon, dietitian, stoma nurse and a pharmacist.
+The diagnosis and management of Crohn disease is an interprofessional that includes a nurse practitioner, internists, hematologist, gastroenterologist, general surgeon, dietitian, stoma nurse and a pharmacist.
 The disorder affects many organs in the body and hence the appropriate specialist should be consulted early on in the disease course.
 The disorder is usually managed with medications but complications require surgery.
 Most patients have relapses and remissions and need life long follow up.
 The prognosis for most patients with crohn disease is guarded and the quality of life is poor.
 (Level V)

 |||Lightner AL,McKenna NP,Alsughayer A,Loftus EV Jr,Raffals LE,Faubion WA,Moir C, Anti-TNF biologic therapy does not increase postoperative morbidity in pediatric Crohn's patients.
 Journal of pediatric surgery.
 2019 Jan 18; [PubMed PMID: 30773391]|